1951 eruption of Mount Lamington: Volcanology

 Mount Lamington rises to a height of 1,680 meters above the coastal flats north of the Owen Stanley Range.
 A summit complex of lava domes and crater remnants rises above a low-angle base of volcaniclastic deposits that are dissected by radial valleys.
 A prominent broad "avalanche valley" extends northward from the breached crater.
 The horseshoe-shaped crater was the result of a large sector collapse.
 It occurred about 20,000 years Before Present, when the volcano was approximately 2,560 m high.
 A 1,060 m section of the volcanic cone, estimated to be 0.47 km3, was destroyed by the collapse during this prehistoric eruption.

 Prior to the eruption in 1951, locals did not know that Mount Lamington is an active volcano as the native population had no widespread ancient folklore or stories of activity.
 The only indication of volcanic activity was a small hot spring on the northern slopes, which most of the native population did not know about.
 A weak hint of its volcanic nature was a traditional story, related to the volcano's activity, of a lake on the summit which exploded, destroying villages and killing many people.
 There were some settlements on the flank of the volcano, and the native population regards the mountain as a sacred and spiritual place.

 Geologists however, understood that Mount Lamington and the Hydrographers Range are volcanic in origin, and that it was a geologically young feature.
-A geologist from the Netherlands classified Mount Lamington an active volcano.
+Reinout Willem van Bemmelen, a geologist from the Netherlands classified Mount Lamington an active volcano.
 Only three eruptions were confirmed in the Holocene.